Methodology of Science

 - Feb 27: There were some issues with the form.
 It should work now.

 - Bielik's Methodology of Science: An Introduction (2019)

 - This book is only available in electronic form.
 You can download it and print the required parts if you like, or put it on a tablet if you have one.

 - Here's a list of recommended literature.

-- All of the books are available here.
+- The archive is password-protected.
 I will give you the password in class.
 You can also e-mail me about it.